uoracs/talapas2-knowledge-base/docs/t2_release_notes.md

 #### CUDA A100 MIG slicing

 Due to limitations with CUDA MIG slicing, it appears that a job can only use one slice (GPU) per host.
 That means one GPU per job unless MPI is being used to orchestrate GPU usage on multiple hosts.
-See [NVIDIA Multi-Instance GPU User Guide :: NVIDIA Tesla Documentation](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/#cuda-visible-devices "https://docs.nvidia.com/datacenter/tesla/mig-user-guide/#cuda-visible-devices").
+See [NVIDIA Multi-Instance GPU User Guide](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/).
 On nodes which have 80GB GPUs MIG mode is not enabled.
 Request these nodes using, `--constraint=gpu-80gb,no-mig`

 ### Request node based on memory feature